igorkasyanchuk/editor_opener/README.md

       ActionDispatch::DebugView.prepend(X)
   ```
   But something is wrong in the views.
 Maybe we need to support older views, and create a new copy of them?
+  Also, you don't see the full exception, maybe this setting `config.action_dispatch.show_exceptions` can help, or capture exception with begin/rescue and print in the console?

 - more tests
 - support for more error pages?
 - support for more editors